cp3402-students/cp3402-2021-site-cp3402-2021-team03/deployment.md

 PHP Storm

 To allow us to edit the theme, we utilised a php development program called PHP Storm to allow us to make changes to wordpress theme files using the wordpress syntax.
+This was tested on a local environment (Vagrant) to do incremental changes before changing the live files.
 This then connected up to our github repository where we stored and shared the theme files amoung the group so that anyone could make changes to our custom theme.
 We continuously made changes to parts of our starter theme to further improve the sites' usability and asthetic appeal.